opus1269/photo-screen-saver/README.md

   ***

+* **I received a Status: 500 error trying to load my Google Photos albums.
+What does that mean?**

+  This is an error on the Server that provides the photos.
+This is probably a very temporary issue - please try again later.

+  ***

 * **Why is the time label incorrect on my Chromebook?**

   If you have this problem, go to "Settings" -> "Show Advanced Settings" and in